sebherrerabe/django-nextjs-prod/README.md

 # Django-Next.js Hybrid Project Boilerplate

-This repository contains a production-ready boilerplate for a Django-Next.js hybrid project.
+This repository contains a production-ready boilerplate for a Django-Next.js hybrid project, specifically for use with Railway.

 ## Features